mRcSchwering/magic-soup/docs/tutorials.md

 ## Selection

-As long as surperior cells can create larger populations than inferior ones, they can evolve.
+As long as cells can replicate, they can evolve by natural selection.
-Surperior here means being able to replicate faster or die slower.
+Better adapted cells will be able to replicate faster or die slower.
 In the [experiment above](#simple-experiment) we used some functions to derive a probability for killing or replicating cells based on intracellular ATP and acetyl-CoA concentrations.